A MANIFESTO FOR A MORE UNITED WORLD!

 We are all individuals; yet we are all of one mind.

-(PLEASE NOTE: This is a dynamic document and, therefore, liable to alteration.)
+(PLEASE NOTE: This is a dynamic document and, therefore, liable to revision.)

 In order to settle the long-standing wave-particle duality dilemma as revealed in the legendary double slit experiment, the list of ‘principles’ below is an attempt to employ reason to establish as a logical truth that a ‘perceptual reality’ would be truly indistinguishable from an ‘objective reality’.